LexiFi/dead_code_analyzer/docs/USAGE.md

 The threshold argument has an ever more detailed variant : `calls:<int>`.
-This time, the subreports will not only indicate the elements used exactly `n` times but also display the locations where they are used.
+This time, the subreports will not only indicate the elements used exactly `n` times but also display the locations of their use.

-#### Thresholds on optional arguments
+### Thresholds on optional arguments

 **options :** `-On <display>`, `-Oa <display>`

-Optional arguments always/never used options also accept a `threshold` argument.
+The options for optional arguments always/never used also accept a `threshold` argument.
 However it looks a bit different from the one for the default reports.
 Instead of using `threshold:<int>`, there are 2 different modes available:
 `percent:<float>` and `both:<int>,<float>` with `0.0 <= <float> <= 1.0` and
 `0 <= <int>`.